zcutlip/mock-op/docs/ADVANCED-USAGE.md

 The way `mock-op` handles this is to check `stdin` for data.
 If there is input data, an md5 digest is computed.
 Then the response is looked up first based on the md5 hash as well as the command line argument list.

 For example, `op item delete` can take a JSON-encoded list of items to delete over `stdin`.
-In this case mock-op hashes the input if there is any, and looks up the response under a `commands_with_input` subdictionary.
+In this case mock-op hashes the input if there is any, and looks up the response under a `commands_with_input` sub-dictionary.
 An example `response-directory.json` might look like:

 ```JSON
 {